The Gotthard Panorama Express

 The route starts in Lucerne in Central Switzerland, in the northern half of the country.
 The climate is relatively cool and people are speaking German.
 You start off with a relaxed boat trip across Lake Lucerne.
 After that a panoramic train takes you along the famous Gotthard route to the south of Switzerland, where the climate is mild enough to grow palm trees.
 Culture and language are Italian here.

 The Gotthard Panorama Express is not as well known as the Glacier Express and Bernina Express.
 Still, this 5.5 hour trip is one of the best scenic journeys that Switzerland has to offer.
 It's not only a train.
 You'll also travel by boat, which makes it an entirely different, slow-paced experience.

 You can travel from Lucerne to Lugano or the other way round.
 Lucerne to Flüelen is the boat section, Flüelen to Lugano is the train section.
 The route consists of three entirely different sections.

 The boat and train

 What's the best season?

 The Gotthard Panorama Express operates from late April to mid October (excluding Mondays), and during the Easter weekend.
 If the Gotthard Panorama Express doesn't operate while you're there, or if the schedule does not suit you, you can travel by regular boats and trains on the same route all year round.

 Regular trains and boats versus the official Gotthard Panorama Express

 The route of the Gotthard Panorama Express is serviced by regular trains and boats as well.
-Choosing the Gotthard Panorama Express for this journey is extra special because of the steam boat, panoramic train windows and reserved train seats.
+Choosing the Gotthard Panorama Express for this journey is extra special because of the steam boat, and the train with panoramic windows, reserved seats, catering and the information provided by the staff and the intercom.
+We recommend doing this trip with the Gotthard Panorama Express if possible.

 The regular trains require you to change trains once or twice along the way.
 Be sure to travel on the regional trains via Göschenen and Airolo, not the fast direct trains.
 The fast trains cross a long tunnel and you won't see anything of the remarkable scenery.